 The following are the most common symptoms of cerebral palsy.
 However, each child may experience symptoms differently.
-The child may have muscle weakness, poor motor control, or have shaking, also called spasticity, of the arms or legs.
-Muscle stiffness in the form of stiff legs or clenched fists may also be seen.
+The child may have muscle weakness, poor motor control and stiffness, also called spasticity, of the arms or legs.
+Muscle stiffness can cause clenched fists and walking with a scissor pattern on tiptoes.
 Cerebral palsy is classified according to the kind of motor function the child may have, including the following:

 Spastic diplegia ("di" - means two) - spastic movements of the arms or legs; Diplegia is also called paraplegia.